 When’s the Best Time to Get the Shot?

 Flu season can begin as early as September and last as late as May.
 Your best bet is to get a flu shot early in the season so your body has a chance to build up immunity to the virus.
 It takes about 2 weeks for the flu shot to protect you.
 Ideally, the best time to get the shot is in early September and no later than late October.
 If you don't get it early, getting a flu shot later still helps.
 Vaccination earlier may cause protection to weaken by end of the season.

 How Is Flu Treated?

 Contact your doctor if you get symptoms.
 He’ll check for complications and suggest treatment.
-He might prescribe an antiviral medication like oseltamivir (Tamiflu), peramivir (Rapivab), or zanamivir (Relenza).
+He might prescribe an antiviral medication like oseltamivir (Tamiflu), peramivir (Rapivab), zanamivir (Relenza), or baloxavir (Xofluza).

 Other ways to treat flu symptoms in older adults include: